A managing director (MD) holds the most important senior executive position in a company.

 If the duties and key deliverables above have inspired you to take actionable steps to become a managing director, this section will outline how you can start working towards your dream role.

 MDs must demonstrate a positive, encouraging, and supportive approach to all they do.
 This again ties in with acting in the best organisation’s interests.
 To develop this skill set, many MDs have chosen professional development as their method of choice.
-We’ve enhanced and refined our courses and programmes over the years, and are proud to offer practical training to ambitious professionals who not only want to fulfil meet the expectations of them as MDs, but also exceed them.
+We’ve enhanced and refined our courses and programmes over the years, and are proud to offer practical training to ambitious professionals who not only want to fulfil meet their expectations as MDs but also exceed them.

 Further steps you can take on your path to becoming a managing director include: